tasmota/docs/Home-Assistant-‐-Manual-Config.md

 If the MQTT broker or Hass is restarted, or there is a WiFi outage, Tasmota device state may not be synced with Home Assistant.

-Use this automation to get all your devices in sync, including power state, after Home Assistant is (re)started.
+Use this automation to get all your devices in sync, including power state, **immediately** after Home Assistant is (re)started.

 ```yaml
 # Example automations.yaml entry